amordahl/RethinkingAndroid_ISSTA2021/README.md

 This repository is our submission to the Artifact Evaluation track of ISSTA 2021 for our paper titled "Rethinking Android Taint Analysis Evaluations: A Study on the Impact of Tool Configuration Spaces".

 ## Repository Structure
 This repository is composed of this README, a `resources` folder, and two submodules, pointing to our experimental environment and our dataset.
 These submodules are included for convenience but do not need to be manually cloned for the experiments -- the virtual machine is already set up, or, if you want to set up the environment yourself, the script to setup the environment will clone the repositories themselves.
+We have included our paper here as well, as `paper.pdf`.

 ## Getting Started
 For convenience, we included a virtual machine on Zenodo that has the environment already setup (see *Virtual Machine Requirements* section of this document).
 However, should you wish to setup the experimental environment yourself, please refer to the **Setup** section at the bottom of this document.
 The rest of these steps should be run from `/home/issta2021` if you use our virtual machine, or whereever you choose to install the environment if you do not (see **INSTALLATION_LOCATION** in [Setup](#setup)).